cloudinary-training/cld-advanced-concepts/README.md

 For example, I can create an account with this email:
 `My-GMail-account+training@cloudinary.com`
+Be sure to check your email to confirm your new account.

 This is important, as we’ll be configuring settings and using Cloudinary add-ons.

+## Code

+The notes below will help you get setup to write and execute code.
+We'll be using

+* node.js/npm
+* html/css/javascript
+* React
+* Vue.js

 ## Node/NPM

-We’ll be coding in Node.js (v > 10.x), as well as creating some HTML/JavaScript/CSS files.

-Install the latest version of node/npm to follow along with node exercises.
+Install the latest version of node.js/npm to follow along with node exercises.
 [Download node.js and npm](https://nodejs.org/en/download/)